thecodeofdaniel/thecodeofdaniel.github.io/content/posts/projects/inspecting-traffic-between-azure-vms/index.md

 ![SSH Image](./imgs/11.png "SSH")

-This is similar to the RDP protocol (3389), but instead of a GUI, it operates through the command line.
+SSH is similar to the RDP protocol (3389) in that it allows remote access to a machine.
+However, SSH is a text-based protocol designed for command-line interactions, whereas RDP provides a graphical user interface.
+Both achieve remote access, but they are optimized for different use cases.

-### Observe DHCP Traffic
+### DHCP Traffic

 Now, let's observe some DHCP traffic.
 This protocol is used when a device or node is not assigned a static IP and needs to request an IP from the DHCP